Designing the Calendar-Event Database Application

 - ASP.NET 4.0+, C#, and Visual Studio 2010+

-This application provides a Web calendar which presents holidays.
+This application provides a Web calendar which presents events.
 The dates are based on the Gregorian/civil calendar used in business in most countries.
-The default data supplied as part of this exercise includes both fixed holidays and movable holidays.
+The default data supplied as part of this exercise includes both fixed events and movable events.

-Fixed holidays are on the same date every year.
+Fixed events are on the same date every year.
 An example is Christmas, which is always on December 25.

-Movable holidays are holidays that move from year to year.
-Most of these holidays are religious holidays based on lunar calendars, and include Christian Easter, Jewish Passover, and Muslim Mawlid al-Nabi.
+Movable events are events that move from year to year.
+Most of these events are religious holidays based on lunar calendars, and include Christian Easter, Jewish Passover, and Muslim Mawlid al-Nabi.

-Since these holidays are saved in database tables, they can be added to, removed, moved, or updated.
-For example, if this application is used by a business, company holidays, paydays, meeting dates, etc. can be added.
+Since these events are saved in database tables, they can be added to, removed, moved, or updated.
+For example, if this application is used by a business, company events, paydays, meeting dates, etc. can be added.